Tracking Patches for Open Source Software Vulnerabilities: Introduction

-\textbf{Empirical Study.} To address these problems, we conduct an empirical study to understand the quality and characteristics of patches for OSS vulnerabilities in two state-of-the-art vulnerability databases \congyingEdit{(i.e., Veracode \cite{veracode} and Snyk \cite{snyk})}.
-In particular, we analyze patch coverage and consistency based on a breadth dataset that contains all OSS vulnerabilities (i.e., \tocheck{10,070} CVEs) in the two vulnerability databases.
-Our results have indicated that only \tocheck{4,602 (45.7\%)} of the \tocheck{10,070} CVEs have patches provided by at least one vulnerability database.
-Only \tocheck{19.7\%} \congyingEdit{CVEs} have consistent patches across two databases.

-Further, we analyze patch type, cardinality and accuracy based on a depth dataset of \tocheck{1,295} CVEs for which both two databases report their patches and we also manually find their accurate patches.
-Our results have indicated that \tocheck{1,265 (97.7\%)} of the \tocheck{1,295} CVEs have their patches in the type of GitHub and SVN commits. \tocheck{533 (41.1\%)} CVEs have a one-to-many mapping to their patches. \congyingEdit{The two databases have a patch precision of above \tocheck{90\%}.
-However, for the CVEs having a one-to-many mapping to patches, their patch recall is only about \tocheck{50\%}.}
+\textbf{Empirical Study.} To address the first problem, we conduct~an~empirical study to understand the quality and characteristics~of~patches for OSS vulnerabilities in two industrial vulnerability databases~\congyingEdit{(i.e., Veracode~\cite{veracode} and Snyk~\cite{snyk})}.
+On the basis of a dataset~of~\tocheck{10,070}~vulnerabilities, we find that patches are~missing for more than half~of~the vulnerabilities in the two databases;~and patches are inconsistent~across the two databases for around 20\%~of the vulnerabilities.
+Further,~based on a dataset of \tocheck{1,295} vulnerabilities, we manually locate their accurate patches, and observe that patches are in the form~of~GitHub~commits for around 93\% of the vulnerabilities; and multiple patches~are developed for about 41\% of the vulnerabilities, for which the two databases only have a patch recall of around 50\%.

-\textbf{Our Approach.} Inspired by the findings from our study, we propose an automated approach, named \tool, to find patches (in the form of commits) for an OSS vulnerability from multiple sources (i.e., NVD \cite{nvd}, Debian \cite{debian}, Red Hat \cite{redhat} and GitHub). \congyingEdit{Our key idea is that patch commits will be frequently referenced during the reporting, discussion and resolution of an OSS vulnerability. \tool works in three steps.
-First, it constructs a reference network for a CVE, starting from multiple sources, to model resource references during CVE reporting, discussion and resolution.
-Second, it selects the patch nodes (i.e., commits) in the network that have high connectivity and high confidence.
-Finally, it expands the selected patch nodes through searching relevant commits across branches of a repository; i.e., it builds a potential one-to-many mapping between the CVE and its patches.}
+\textbf{Our Approach.} Inspired by our empirical study, we~propose~an automated approach, \tool, to address the second problem. \tool is designed to automatically track patches~(in the form of commits) for an OSS vulnerability from multiple knowledge sources~(i.e.,~NVD \cite{nvd}, Debian~\cite{debian}, Red Hat~\cite{redhat} and GitHub).
+Our key idea~is~that~patch commits~are often frequently referenced during the reporting, discussion and resolution of an OSS vulnerability. \tool~works~in~three steps.
+First, given the CVE identifier of an OSS vulnerability, it constructs~a reference network based on multiple knowledge sources,~to model resource references~during~vulnerability reporting, discussion and resolution.
+Second, it selects~patch~commits~in the network that have high connectivity and~high~confidence.
+Finally,~it~expands the selected~patch~commits~by searching relevant commits across branches of a repository so as to track patches more completely.